TLWFakhriAidil/nodepath-chat/README.md

    railway logs --follow
    ```

+4. **Verify Endpoint**: Ensure WAHA is configured to use correct webhook URL
-4. **Analyze Structure**: Find logs with `🚨 WAHA DEBUG` to see actual payload format
+5. **Analyze Structure**: Find logs with `🚨 WAHA DEBUG` to see actual payload format

-5. **Apply Fix**: Based on payload structure, the system will auto-detect and use appropriate extraction method
+6. **Apply Fix**: Based on payload structure, the system will auto-detect and use appropriate extraction method

-6. **Switch Back**: Change webhook URL back to production endpoint:
+7. **Switch Back**: Change webhook URL back to production endpoint:
    ```
    https://your-railway-app.railway.app/api/ai-whatsapp/webhook/waha/FakhriAidilTLW-001
    ```